pepearayao/classifier_entremed/README.md

 ## Logs

+### 5.6.24
+1. Done Job Schedule classifier and added JSON for matching.
+2. Added methods in Global matcher to get unique and final elements in a finding.

 ### 3.6.24
 1. Finished developing Location and Specialty matchers with JSON config files.
 2. Test cases running with 20 different labeled data done by me.